Plane blade edge from a Tormek?

 The OP got his answer early, which is a good thing (from people who have actually used a tormek).
 I actually gave my supergrind to george, the fellow who did the work above.
 I doubt he uses it much, but I used it none.

 If you can't sharpen quickly and finely, you'd wither in a cabinetmaking shop.
-Cabinetmaking has gone from things like solid wood with treated edges and carved elements to plywood and wood trim sanding the rubbish out of everything.
+Cabinetmaking has gone from things like solid wood with treated edges and carved elements to plywood and wood trim sanding the crap out of everything.
 That's fine, but I'm not sure how many hand tool hobbyist start dreaming of vacuum bags, spray rigs and veneer over MDF.

 Last edited: